02081999/NASA-ASTEROIDS-TRACKING/README.md

 📦 Instructions

-Install and import packages
+Install and import packages.

-Add your NASA API key
+Add your NASA API key.

-Get required data using API
+Get required data using API.

-Establish the connection between Jupyter notebook and SQL Insert the data into tables
+Establish the connection between Jupyter notebook and SQL.

+Insert the data into tables.

-Collect the information according to given SQL queries through Streamlit
+Collect the information according to given SQL queries through Streamlit.